-Office of Communications Policies for News Release Development
+Office of Communications Guidance for News Release Development

-The Georgetown University Medical Center Office of Communications serves as the central point of contact for members of the media interested in medical center’s work, and for faculty interested in promoting their research or expertise.
-It is our responsibility to assess news opportunities and story ideas, develop news releases and other distribution methods, and to serve as a bridge between faculty and members of the press.
+The Georgetown University Medical Center Office of Communications serves as the central point of contact for members of the media interested in medical center’s work, and for faculty/staff interested in promoting their research or expertise.
+It is our responsibility to assess news opportunities and story ideas, develop news releases and other distribution methods, and to serve as a bridge between faculty/staff and members of the press.

 We are often asked how we determine what’s “newsworthy enough” for a news release.